 The University of Leeds carries out research on animals to improve the health and welfare of human beings and animals, and to provide a better understanding of the animals themselves.
-It uses animals only when there are no alternatives, and is firmly committed to the principles of replacement, refinement and reduction of animals in research.
+It uses animals only when there are no alternatives, and is firmly committed to the replacement, reduction and refinement of the use of animals in research (the 'three Rs').

 Research using animals is driving fundamental advances in understanding, treating and curing a range of health problems including cancer, heart disease, diabetes and mental illness, and continues to enable fundamental advances in our understanding of diseases.

 The University will use alternatives to animals wherever possible, such as computer modelling, tissue culture, cell and molecular biology, and research with human subjects.
 But these cannot yet properly reproduce the complex biological characteristics of man and animals and nor can they replicate the study of wild animals in their natural environment.

 All research involving animals is carried out to high standards of humane care and treatment within a strict framework of legal controls.
 Projects must also be approved by an ethical review committee, and researchers are trained in the ethical dimensions of their work and in standards of animal care, welfare and accommodation.

 The University of Leeds has signed up to the Animal Research: Reporting In Vivo Experiments (ARRIVE) guidelines.
 This is a 20-point checklist for researchers designed to improve the design, analysis and reporting of animal research.